jkubin/vuplus/README.md

 $ vuplus_userbouquets_purge
 ```

-5. restore the userbouquet files to the original format for uploading back into vuplus
+5. restore the userbouquet files to the original format for uploading back into Vu+
 ```
 $ vuplus_userbouquets_restore
 ```